MEET THE COACHES

 Head Football Coach

-Coach Glashagel has served as the Sequoits Head Football Coach since 2006.
-He also teaches Social Studies and was the Assistant Track Coach.
+Coach Glashagel has served as the Sequoits Head Football Coach since 2007.
+He also teaches Social Studies and is the Head Boys Track Coach.
 Prior to Antioch Coach Glashagel was a varsity assistant (DBs) at Wauconda H.S.
 (2006 and 1999), assistant track, varsity assistant (WRs/DBs) and defensive coordinator at Carmel Catholic H.S.
 (1995-1998 and 2000-2005) where they won a state championship in 2003.
 In 1994 Coach Glashagel coached runningbacks and track at his alma mater Knox College.
 Besides teaching Social Studies, Coach Glas served as an athletic director at Transfiguration School in Wauconda from 1997 to 2006.

 Coach Glashagel went out for football his sophomore year at Conant H.S. (also played basketball and track) and by his senior year he was hooked.
 His senior year (1989) he received All Conference Honors (DB) as the Cougars lost in the state semi finals to East St. Louis.
 At Knox College Coach Glashagel played wide receiver and ran track qualifying for the NCAA National track meet in the 110 high hurdles and 400 intermediate hurdles in 1994.
+Coach Glashagel was inducted into his college athletic Hall of Fame in 2023.
 After college (1996) Coach Glas played football for one season in Barcelona, Spain playing wide receiver and defensive back.

 "Football brings so many people together.
 The band, cheerleaders, Cardinal Crazies, faculty and parents come together.
 Friday nights in the fall are the best and so exciting here at Antioch H.S.
 I cannot think of anything better for young people to be a part of than 80 of their teammates and coaches.
 I enjoy the entire process.
 I enjoy seeing young boys develop into young men.
 Learn to put teammates first, instead of themselves.
 It's really such a wonderful positive experience."

 Coach Glas is married to Sara Glashagel.
-Has 3 beautiful children Cameron, Chloe and Olivia and a dog Athena.
+Has 3 beautiful children Cameron, Chloe and Olivia and a dog Lucy.
 Coach Glas has a B.A. from Knox College and a M.A.E.D. from Dominican University.

 Coach Michael Gordy